-Boy Scouts of America Troop 220 Lee's Summit Christian Church Lee's Summit, MO
+Scouts BSA Troop 7220 Lee's Summit Christian Church Lee's Summit, MO

 You are now a Life Scout, one stop away from Scouting's highest award, Eagle Scout.
-The fact that a young man is an Eagle Scout has always carried with it a special significance, not only in Scouting but also as he enters higher education, business or industry, the military, and community service.
-This award is a performance-based achievement whose standards have been well maintained for over 100 years.
+The rank of Eagle Scout has always carried with it a special significance, not only in Scouting but also in higher education, business or industry, the military, and community service.
+This award is a performance-based achievement whose standards have been well maintained over the years.

-Every Boy Scout is eligible to earn the rank of Eagle Scout.
-However, Troop 220 and the Heart of America Council (HOAC) feel strongly that in order to fully meet all of the requirements for the rank of Eagle Scout, the Eagle candidate should display maturity and leadership throughout this Eagle process.
+Every Scout is eligible to earn the rank of Eagle Scout.
+However, Troop 220 and the Heart Of America Council (HOAC) feels strongly that in order to fully meet all of the requirements for the rank of Eagle Scout, the Eagle candidate should display maturity and leadership throughout this Eagle process.
 Taking charge of the Service Project from beginning to end, taking accountability for accurate and complete information on the Eagle application form, personally communicating directly with references and maintaining a productive, meaningful presence within Troop 220 are all important factors related to maturity and leadership that the Eagle Board of Review is encouraged to consider when an Eagle candidate appears before them.
 Eagle Scout is not just another rank in the Boy Scout advancement program; it is awarded to recognize mastery of scouting which is itself a demonstration of character, fitness and citizenship.
-No Eagle candidate will be denied if he meets all of the requirements; however, it is very difficult to meet all the requirements without being a leader.
+No Eagle candidate will be denied if she meets all of the requirements.
+However, it is very difficult to meet all the requirements without being a leader.
 The Troop Committee has prepared these guidelines to help you focus your efforts as you pursue your Eagle Scout award.
-The Troop and Troop Committee invite all Eagle candidates to pursue this goal and offer our full support.
+The Troop and Troop Committee invites all Eagle candidates to pursue this goal and offer our full support.